Farmers Market turns 90!

 Multiple generations of the same family have been operating Kip’s Toyland since 1945, when Irvin Kipper first opened the store before moving to the Original Farmers Market in 1956.
 His son, Don Kipper, took over in 2020 and explains that his father began the business a month after being released from a POW Nazi war camp.
 After that horrific experience, Kipper explains, “He decided he wanted to dedicate his life to doing something fun, so he decided on toys.”
 Don Kipper’s daughter, Lily, is a buyer for the store, and they hope her daughter will eventually become the fourth generation to spread the joy.
 It is interesting to note that, because rubber was rationed in WWII, the most popular post-war toy was a balloon!
 Now children clamor for Legos at this, the oldest toy store in the city.

 One of the newest concepts to join the OFM is Sam and Jasmine Atoyan’s Mediterranean Market, which opened in October 2023.
-Jasmine is the daughter and niece of the owners of Moishe’s Restaurant, and customers who love the Middle Eastern flavors of the Moishe’s kabobs can purchase the appropriate herbs and spices at the new Mediterranean Market.
+Jasmine is the stepdaughter of the owner of Moishe’s Restaurant, and customers who love the Middle Eastern flavors of the Moishe’s kabobs can purchase the appropriate herbs and spices at the new Mediterranean Market.

 In another interface, the months-old Balam the Jaguar Coffee Roasters features a strawberry latte made from Magee’s strawberry jam.